Multi-Engine Instrument Rating

 Students will also learn how to manage large-bore fuel-injected piston engines (the same engines used in real-world commercial GA) using real world techniques such as lean-of-peak mixture settings.

-Two of our Barons are equipped with Garmin glass cockpits while the other is fitted with a traditional analogue cockpit.
-In our opinion, Instrument Rating graduates bound for GA jobs should have exposure to both digital and analogue cockpits.
+Two of our Barons are equipped with Garmin glass cockpits while the other is fitted with a six-pack instrument configuration.
+In our opinion, Instrument Rating graduates bound for GA jobs should have exposure to both digital and six-pack cockpits.

 Our Barons are also equipped with HF radio, and students are given an opportunity to use them in IFR operations.